This post may contain affiliate links, which help to keep Discerning Cyclist rolling. Learn more.

 Fully charged in three hours, the battery will give you 30 miles’ worth of cycling at most, so plenty to get you to and from work.

-It costs a little more than the other two, but this is one of the best electric hybrid bikes money can buy.
+It costs a little more than the other two and creeps over £1000, but this is one of the best electric hybrid bikes money in terms of pure value.

 Built to provide extreme comfort, its saddle is height and tilt-adjustable, while you pedal it just as you would a normal bike thanks to its in-built torque sensor.